-Similar to other tools of digitalization, voice technology is also required to address a business issue, like communicating to patients between clinician’s visits, reducing friction in treatment, and enhancing patient access in clinical trials.
+Similar to other modern tools, voice technology is also required to address a business issue.
+Examples would include communicating with patients between clinician’s visits, reducing friction in treatment, and enhancing patient access in clinical trials.
 Rather than considering it as a solution, view it more as a tool that you can use wherever it is applicable.

-Healthcare institutions have invested in innovation centers and created new designations such as chief digital officers, chief information officers, and tech-savvy chief nursing officers.
+Healthcare institutions have invested in innovation centers and created new designations.
+Such as chief digital officers, chief information officers, and tech-savvy chief nursing officers.
 These professionals are expected to research the tech scene so that they can identify uncharted use cases in the medical sector.
-However, one of the biggest challenges is that while voice recognition is capable of resolving small issues and innovation centers are usually created to address such problems.
-But when it comes to real-world business scenarios, they require that bigger problems can be addressed.

-Healthcare service providers are also trying utilizing voice assistants for automated interactive phone calls.
-These may appear close to robocalls, but they are in fact, entirely different as they are not unsolicited, disruptive, and irrelevant like the former.
+Healthcare service providers are also trying utilizing voice assistants for automated phone calls.
+These may appear close to robocalls, but they are in fact, entirely different.
+They are not unsolicited, disruptive, and irrelevant like the former.

 Retain Medical Information

-It has been discovered that compared to delivering health related advice by reading a pamphlet, medical voice technology is far more effective with information retention.
+It has been discovered that compared to delivering health related advice by reading a pamphlet, medical voice technology is far more effective with information.

-For instance, in Minnesota, a healthcare provider performed an experiment of patients who got Type II diabetes.
+For instance, one healthcare provider performed an experiment of patients who got Type II diabetes.
 The first group received a standard paper brochure.
-The other also got the brochure, but with a dedicated voice assistant, which could respond to standard questions regarding their condition.
+The other also got the brochure.
+But, with a dedicated voice assistant.
+Which could respond to standard questions regarding their condition.